thacherT1D/webdevstuff/Javascript_and_the_Browser/jQuery_Events.desc.md

 # Objectives

-* Explain what jQuery events are
+* Explain what jQuery events are -
-* Explain why jQuery events are useful
+* Explain why jQuery events are useful -
-* Demonstrate how to setup a webpage for jQuery events
+* Demonstrate how to setup a webpage for jQuery events -
 * Demonstrate how to add & delete jQuery event listeners
-* Use jQuery events to respond to user interaction.
+* Use jQuery events to respond to basic jQuery events
+* Explain and use jQuery event delegation

 <hr>